The Women of Brookfield Properties

 Kathy Rugebregt: Great leaders should be able to influence and inspire without coercion; they have confidence but are humble; they are sincere and transparent; they can get a group of people to identify a common mission and take action to achieve their desired outcome; they can make tough decisions.

-What advice would you give women looking to move up within their organizations?
+What advice would you give women in real estate looking to move up within their organizations?

 Stephanie Brager: My advice to my mentees is to find your passion and work hard at it by going above and beyond expectations by bringing ideas and solutions forward.
 Ask for performance feedback and then make adjustments.
 You are always on stage, remember that.
 Foster relationships throughout the organization and at all levels (up, down, and lateral), as you never know who may become your biggest cheerleader and advocate.